 However, the alternative to a pay-for-performance marketplace like ours would be to hire an agency or in-house designer to create each set of ads needed.
 Regardless of whether the campaigns used ads.
 Consequently, the latter can be costly and inefficient.

 MTS: In 2018, what would be the biggest expectations from customer acquisition platforms?

 I believe advertisers are increasingly looking to creative automation and machine learning (AI) solutions to optimize ad campaigns.
-Also, creative Marketplaces and AI have emerged in the generation, selection and running of ad creatives.
+Also, creative marketplaces and AI have emerged in the generation, selection, and running of ad creatives.
 In addition, advertisers are curious to see how far the tools can go in streamlining campaign management and improving performance.
-As a result, 2018 will be an interesting year for Creative Marketplaces and AI automation in the digital ad space.
+As a result, 2018 will be an interesting year for Creative Studio and AI automation in the digital ad space.

-MTS: What marketing services do to your stack offer?
+MTS: What marketing services do your stack offer?

 We provide an end-to-end user acquisition platform for Facebook and Google Advertisers.
 More specifically, we offer three main solutions:

-Creative Marketplace: To help advertisers achieve successful creative at scale, we offer a pay-for-performance Creative Marketplace.
+Creative Studio: To help advertisers achieve successful creative at scale, we offer a pay-for-performance Creative Studio.
 Advertisers receive fresh images and videos from our global network of designers and only pay for the creatives they choose to run.
 In addition, we provide a free concierge service to help with creative brief writing and feedback to designers.